 GET INTO CAPE TOWN'S SECRET CLUB

-Getting into Darling, Cape Town’s sexiest night club, is a thrill.
-On Saturdays only, at about 9pm until curfew, you’re led behind the bar, past the fire escape, a glass sculpture, up a few flights of stairs, through a none-descript door, which opens up to Darling.
-There's 3 ways to get access to Cape Town’s secret and sultry nightclub.
-Feel like an elite guest every time you visit.
-Find out more here.
+Getting into Cape Town’s sexiest night club is a thrill.
+On Saturdays only, at about 9pm, you’re led behind the bar, past the fire escape, a glass sculpture, up a few flights of stairs, through a none-descript door, which opens up to Darling.
+You’ll feel like an elite guest every time you visit.
+Here's 3 ways to get access to Cape Town’s secret and sultry nightclub, Darling.

 Price: From R200